dplusplus1024/bitcorn-hole/README.md

 3. **Microcontroller Code**: This is the code that runs on the microcontrollers, interfacing with the TOF sensors to detect when a beanbag is scored.
    [View Microcontroller Code](#link-to-microcontroller-code)

-## How to Play
+## Live Demo

-To see how the game works in action, check out a demo on Twitter!
+To see how the game works in action, check out this demo on Twitter:
 [Watch the Bitcorn Hole Demo on Twitter](https://x.com/D_plus__plus/status/1807889900093821104)